Black Screen Test: Find Dead Pixels in 60 Seconds

 🔴 Check Corners First

-30% of dead pixels appear in corners
+30% of dead pixels appear in corners from shipping damage—LCD panels flex during transport

 🟡 Scan Center Area

-Most visible during actual use
+Most visible during daily use with highest impact on user experience

 What Should You Look For During Black Screen Testing?